pixa-pics/pixa-pics.github.io/README.md

  * Compress a visual scene into less than 16 Kb PNGs that scales HD.
  * Do more, without less...
 This is pixaaaaa! (pics)

-Demo "AMERICAN DREAM", create NFTs and makes fun : https://raw.githubusercontent.com/pixa-pics/pixa-pics.github.io/main/doc/screenshots/AMDR.mp4
+Watch to know how it relates to NFTs and the American Dream! https://www.youtube.com/watch?v=Ag_V4RyTIEE

 ![](https://raw.githubusercontent.com/pixa-pics/pixa-pics.github.io/main/src/images/screenshots/GRODITNOW.png)
 ![](https://raw.githubusercontent.com/pixa-pics/pixa-pics.github.io/main/src/images/screenshots/COODERFACE.png)